Hi, I'm Emily.

 In 2012, I spent a month in South Korea with Oxbridge Intercultural Programmes, teaching English to high school students.
 Having never done anything like it before, I was absolutely terrified, but mysteriously found myself enjoying it, and can't wait to go back.

 Two weeks later I found myself in Honduras, working at conservation NGO (the Bay Islands Conservation Association) on a tiny Caribbean island.
-Life there couldn't have been any more different to the South African or Korean trips I'd participated in previously.
-For one thing, most of the month's work was done at night, on a beach, waiting for turtles to appear.
+Life there couldn't have been any more different to the South African or Korean trips I'd done previously.
+For one thing, most of the work was done at night, on a beach, waiting for turtles to appear.
 And one time - a turtle actually did.
 Result.

 My latest big volunteering adventure took place in 2014 and involved 6 months in Sudan with the Sudan Volunteer Programme, teaching English to university students and generally being very hot and sandy.

 Since then I have worked for several UK-based NGOs, which means I'm mainly in London but sometimes in Africa for work or elsewhere for personal adventures :) And that's what I'm mainly up to these days (which is probably why this website never gets as updated as regularly as it should...)